phlex-ruby/phlex.fun/sgml/helpers.md

 end
 ```

 But you can imagine how this can get out of hand quickly.
 This method does provide the most control of _what_ is allowed to be configured, and exactly _how_ that configuration gets applied.
-But many times it's easiest to be hands-off and allow access to the attributes from the caller, and the `mix` helper can help you do that.
+But many times it’s easiest to be hands-off and allow access to the attributes from the caller, and the `mix` helper can help you do that.

 ```rb
 class Card < Phlex::HTML